Orange-OpenSource/hurl/docs/man/hurl.md

 ### -v, --verbose {#verbose}

-Turn on verbose output on standard error stream
+Turn on verbose output on standard error stream.
 Useful for debugging.

 A line starting with '>' means data sent by Hurl.